visgl/luma.gl/docs/developer-guide/debugging.md

 luma.gl has a number of provisions for debugging designed to help you save time during development.

-## Seer Integration

-luma.gl is integrated with the [`seer`](https://chrome.google.com/webstore/detail/seer/eogckabefmgphfgngjdmmlfbddmonfdh) Chrome extension, giving you a powerful tool for viewing and inspecting luma.gl state at runtime when developing in Chrome.
-Installing the extension gives you a new tab in the developer tools where you can:

-* See list of created `Models`
-* Inspect values of uniforms and vertex attributes
-* See GPU render timings for each model
-* and much more.

 ## id strings

 Most classes in luma.gl allow you to supply and optional `id` string to their constructors.
 This allows you to later easily check in the debugger which object (which specific instance of that class) is involved in a stack trace.